Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Related work

-In contrast to previous work, our method provides dense interaction-based representations of users, focusing on real interaction pairs.
-The training process is designed to predict a target user receiving a \emph{retweet} or a \emph{follow} from a source user, being each instance an item-to-item prediction instead of context-to-item (CBOW) or item-to-context (Skip-gram) prediction.
+In contrast to previous work based on in-context learning with LLMs, supervised text classification or interaction-based methods such as DeepWalk or node2vec, our Relation Embeddings method provides dense interaction-based representations of users, focusing on real interaction pairs.
+The training process is designed to predict a target user receiving a \emph{retweet} or a \emph{follow} from a source user, each instance an item-to-item prediction instead of context-to-item (CBOW) or item-to-context (Skip-gram) prediction.
 Additionally, we focus on all the interaction pairs, without generating artificial random interactions to train the model or manually selecting the most salient users.